-We at Timing Solution believe that for the stock market forecasting Venus synodic cycle is quite important, especially for currencies: I think needs rephrasing but cant think of how
+We at Timing Solution believe that Venus synodic cycle is quite important for the stock market forecasting, especially for currencies:

 Remember that Venus phases are angles between Venus and the Earth in heliocentric system, and to work with the heliocentric system in Timing Solution use the Sun glyph to designate the Earth.

 We recommend to explore this cycle as well.

 This cycle shows the movement of Mercury around the Sun.
 Mercury is the closest to the Sun planet, so the period of this cycle is the smallest - 88 days.

 Just like Mercury, this cycle shows the movement of Venus around the Sun.
 Because Venus is further from the Sun than Mercury, its orbital period is longer at about 225 days.

 This cycle is recommended if you have enough price history (36 years and more).
 It is suitable for long term forecast.
 This cycle is very close to Juglar economical cycle.